 - Calling for urgent changes to the breed standards so that exaggerated features are no longer required and each breed standard is consistent with good health and welfare.

 - Calling for urgent changes to judging criteria in the show ring, such as rewarding for health as the priority (rather than rewarding for physical appearance) and new rules to ensure dogs with exaggerated features cannot be shown.

-- Calling for changes to litter registrations such as mandatory veterinary health certificates for both parent dogs prior to being able to breed with them.
+- Calling for changes to litter registrations such as mandatory veterinary health certificates (including screening tests, where appropriate and available) for both parent dogs prior to being able to breed with them.